Chronic fatigue Syndrome (CFS)

 I have seen an electron microscopic powerpoint slide of hundreds of disrupted mitochondrial membranes in a cell of a CFS patient, compared to completely whole mitochondria in a cell of a healthy subject at a Metagenics conference in 2015 in Sydney.
 This means that the ATP and other metabolites escape into the general cell, causing significant damage and also robbing the patient of energy – up to being unable to rise out of bed.

 Our clinic automatically firstly places such clients on our “mitochondria repair” protocol suggested at the Metagenics March 2019 Conference, and then addresses any pain (severe if nerve cells are affected) with FSM, PEA and/or SPMs – and other natural anti-inflammatory treatments that reduce the need to a minimum of “hard” pharmaceuticals.

-Then I go to work on helping to improve immune cell health (as these may also be attacked by the EBV virus).
+Then I go to work on helping to improve immune cell health (as these may also be attacked by the EBV virus) as suggested at the March conference.

-It is necessary in my opinion to adopt such a wholistic approach suggested at the conference, and improve the person’s overall homoeostatic response.
-Specifically, by potentially enabling your immune system to better deal with the virus, and also generate mitochondrial repair through FSM treatments plus herbal and nutritional support, we hope to improve the patient’s outlook on actual energy production over time, and reduce fatigue in that way.
+It is necessary in my opinion to adopt such a wholistic approach as above, and improve the person’s overall homoeostatic response.
+Specifically, by potentially enabling your immune system to better deal with the virus, and also generate mitochondrial repair through FSM treatments plus herbal and nutritional support where indicated, we hope to improve the patient’s outlook on actual energy production over time, and reduce fatigue in that way.

-The literature offers no “magic bullet” cure, and to me, using the principles of naturopathy is as good an approach as any.
+The literature offers no “magic bullet” cure, and to me,the using of the principles of naturopathy is as good an approach as any.
 As I am not allowed to publish my results, I must leave it to your imagination – or contact us for details, as to the outcomes of patients whom we treat using FSM and immune-supporting supplements.

 Gradual Onset Pain and Fatigue